fongandrew/hydeout/deltaconv.md

 <img src="assets/img/publications/deltaconv/deltaconv_schematic.png" class="featured" width="70%">

-- **DeltaConv is anisotropic** The building blocks allow DeltaConv to construct anisotropic operators.
+- **DeltaConv is anisotropic** The building blocks of DeltaConv allow it to construct anisotropic operators.
 An example is the anisotropic diffusion operator of Perona and Malik.

 - **DeltaConv is easy to implement** You only need two sparse matrices that represent gradient and divergence.
 Everything else can be implemented with matrix multiplication and standard MLPs.

-- **DeltaConv works on other representations** We implemented DeltaConv for point clouds and images, but the building blocks generalize to other representations.
+- **DeltaConv generalizes across representations** We implemented DeltaConv for point clouds and images, but the building blocks generalize to other representations.
 For example, an implementation for meshes could use finite element discretizations or discrete exterior calculus.

 - **DeltaConv is coordinate-independent** Because each geometric operator is coordinate-independent, the network as a whole is independent to local choices of coordinate systems.